Updated August 22, 2023

 Example #1 – Creating a Family Tree in Excel from Scratch

-Let’s create a simple family tree in excel from scratch.
+Let’s create a simple family tree in Excel from scratch.
 To do that, follow the steps given below:

 Step 6: Connect the two shapes with this connector line.
-You will see it like in the screenshot below.
+You will see it in the screenshot below.

 Step 8: Now, all three kids of my grandparents are married.
 Therefore, let’s add the names of their wives and husband.
-Eventually, we are going to add new shapes which are associated with Uncle Ramesh (his wife), Father Subhash (his wife) and Aunty Usha (her husband).
+Eventually, we are going to add new shapes, which are associated with Uncle Ramesh (his wife), Father Subhash (his wife), and Aunty Usha (her husband).
 See the below screenshot for your reference.

 If you can see the structure now, the tree is as follows:

-- Uncle Ramesh and aunty Mugdha has one daughter Ananya.
+- Uncle Ramesh and Aunty Mugdha has one daughter Ananya.

 In this way, my family tree is completed.
 We have used basic shapes and some lines to connect all the branches with the roots (Grand-Father & Grand-Mother).
-This is how we can generate the family tree in excel through scrap.
+This is how we can generate the family tree in Excel through scrap.

 Example #2 – Creating Family Tree Using Online Excel Template

-Step 3: Select the fist template and download it so that you can use this template to create a family tree of your own in a jiffy.
+Step 3: Select the first template and download it so that you can use this template to create a family tree of your own in a jiffy.
 If you already have downloaded this template, you probably will see an option as Create when you select the template.
 Click on that option.

 This is how we can create a family tree with an automated built-in template present under Excel.
 This is it from this article.
-Let’s wrap the things up with some points to be remembered:
+Let’s wrap things up with some points to be remembered: